ds300/derivablejs/README.md

 Havelock's API will be unstable until version 1.0.0 is released.
 This will happen on or before January 1st 2016, whereafter the project will use [Semantic Versioning](http://semver.org/).

-The purpose for this delay is to gather [suggestions and feedback](#contributing) from the community to help shape the core API, but it's a fairly simple library so hopefully these things won't take too long.
+The purpose for this delay is to gather [suggestions and feedback](#contributing) from the community to help shape the core API, but it's a fairly small library so hopefully these things won't take too long.

 ## Future Work